 script done on Sat Aug 21 19:17:37 2004

-Now enter "jove p1.script" so you can look at the file with
+Now enter "jove p1.script" so you can look at the script file with

 JOVE.
 Do a C-x C-c command to exit JOVE.

 more readable.
-It is easy to do, no matter how big the script is.
+It is easy to do the filtering, no matter how big the script

 the filtered version of the script.
 Enter "mv